PintOfBlank/resizableArray/README.md

 improvements needed:
 - insert method
 - remove element in list taken the value (like pop but for a value)
-- encapsulate needing a pointer to make a new arraylist
+- encapsulate needing a pointer to make a new arraylist / encapsulate methods into a class
 - different types other then int
 - inital size declaration or capacity declaration